-The NBN and the consumer experience: scope and status
+The NBN & the consumer experience: scope & status

-The ACMA is putting in place a package of measures—within its regulatory responsibilities—to help improve consumers’ experience in migrating to and using the National Broadband Network (the new Network).
+The ACMA is putting in place a package of measures—within its regulatory responsibilities—to help improve consumers’ experience in migrating to and using the National Broadband Network (NBN).

 These measures will:

-- ensure consumers get the information they need to make informed decisions about the service they require on the new Network and to choose a telco and plan to match
+- ensure consumers get the information they need to make informed decisions about the service they require on the NBN, and to choose a telco and plan to match

-- provide confidence to consumers that, at the time of connection, they will have a working service on the new Network and are not left without either their old service or a new service
+- provide confidence to consumers that, at the time of connection, they will have a working NBN service and are not left without either their old service or a new service

-- provide confidence for consumers that their complaints will be effectively managed by telcos if problems arise with a service on the new Network.
+- provide confidence for consumers that their complaints will be effectively managed by telcos if problems arise with an NBN service.

 These actions complement work by: